 Home Improvements Grants in Spain

-What Type Of Home Improvements Are Included?
+What Type Of Home Improvement Are Eligible for Grants?

-Works to improve energy efficiency in the home.
+Grants are only available for those works that will improve energy efficiency in the home.
 This could include (but is not limited to):

 - New windows